Public display of affection: Middle East

 Middle Eastern countries such as Iraq, Saudi Arabia, Jordan and Egypt are predominantly Muslim cultures.
 Although public displays of affection generally do not fit the local culture and customs, it varies even among these countries.
 Decency laws do not allow public displays of affection.
 Penalties can be severe based on the action in different countries.

-Travelers to Dubai have been given jail sentences for kissing in public.
-In 2009 a British couple caught publicly kissing in Dubai were deported following a three-month prison sentence.
+For example, travelers to Dubai have been given jail sentences for kissing in public.
+In 2009 a British couple caught publicly kissing in Dubai were sentenced to deportation following a three-month prison sentence.
 An unmarried Indian couple, who were in a taxi, were sentenced to one year in prison for hugging and kissing.
 The taxi driver drove the couple directly to a police station.
-Kissing is considered "an offense to public decency".
+Kissing is considered "an offence to public decency".

-In Iran, holding hands has become increasingly popular especially in big cities and among younger generations.

-Islamic religious police prohibits public display of affection.